 You will also need to budget for your first few nights of accommodation.
 On average, dorms in hostels cost around NZ$20-40 per person per night.

-You’ll probably also want to have some budget for going out and meeting people.
+You’ll probably also want to have a budget for going out and having fun.
 All the more reason to plan ahead and save!

-Note that international money transfers from traditional banks can take several business days to settle.
+Note that international money transfers from traditional banks can take several business days to complete.

 If you opt for a money transfer via Wise (which offers more competitive rates and fees than traditional banks), it will take 3-4 days.
 Via pvtistes.net, your first transfer with Wise is free of charge.

 ATM withdrawals are sometimes capped or restricted when abroad, so consider bringing some cash with you as backup.
-Some banks have partnering institutions in New Zealand that do not assess additional fees (for example, customers of BNP in France can use Westpac in New Zealand).
+Some banks have partnering institutions in New Zealand that do not assess additional fees (for example, customers of BNP in France or Westpac in the UK can use Westpac in New Zealand).
 Check whether your home bank has any such partnerships.

 0 comments